rodchristiansen/Profiles/README.md

 A repository of macOS .mobileconfig Profiles for a myriad of system and user preferences

 # THE BIG PROFILES PROJECT
-(i.e. WorkGroupMgr we don't like you, be gone)

 ## Profile Command line management
 Use /usr/bin/profiles